peppelinux/federation-wallet/openid-federation-wallet-1_0.md

 |                          Trust Anchor                        |
 +--------------------------------------------------------------+
 ~~~
----!
-**Figure 1**: The relationships and interactions within a Wallet ecosystem using the Four-Party Model.

-where Authentic Sources and Wallet Providers figure such as extensions to be not considered in the core structure of the four parties.
+**Figure 1**: The relationships and interactions within a Wallet ecosystem using the Four-Party Model, where Authentic Sources and Wallet Providers figure such as extensions to be not considered in the core structure of the four parties.

 The Figure above illustrates at the center the Holder, who interacts directly with both the Credential Issuer and the Credential Verifier.
 The Credential Issuer provides Digital Credentials to the Holder, while the Credential Verifier relies on these Credentials to verify the Holder's claims.
 Above the Holder is the Wallet Provider, which facilitates the registration and the attestation of the security and integrity of the Holder.
 All entities, including the Credential Issuer, Credential Verifier, Wallet Provider and therefore Holders, and are underpinned by a Trust Anchor, which provides a foundational layer of trust and security for the entire system.
 This setup ensures that all interactions and transactions are anchored in a trusted framework.